PolusAI/workflow-inference-compiler/docs/userguide.md

 When using backend independence, it will often require file format conversion steps.
 The compiler can now automatically insert these steps into the workflow!
 For details on the algorithm, see [speculative compilation](dev/algorithms.md#speculative-compilation).
 In short, if inference fails, we insert a file format conversion and try again.

 For now, the possible file format conversions are limited to a whitelist of known good steps whose names start with `conversion_`.
 However, there is no fundamental reason to limit this speculative complation strategy to only file format conversions.
 In fact, we can automatically insert arbitrary subworkflows!

+#### Known issues

+Note however that while conversion_*.cwl files can come from pre-compiled yml subworkflows, it is currently necessary to find & replace all instances of triple underscores ___ with double underscores __.
+(This is because triple underscores are reserved/interpreted by the compiler as ‘internal’ namespaceing, and in this case we want to treat pre-compiled yml files as a black box.
+See the [dev guide](dev/algorithms.md#namespacing) for the gory details.)

 ## Real-time analysis / Speculative Execution